zahra-raha/read-first/README.md

 (add any unfixed bugs if exist)

 ## Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+  - Login to GitHub
   - In the GitHub repository, navigate to the Settings tab
+  - In Settings, navigate to pages
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section of GitHub Pages drop-down menu, select the main Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://zahra-raha.github.io/read-first/

 ## Credits
 ### Contents
+- The site salogan and mativational statement are taken from - https://sloganshub.org/slogan-about-reading/
+- Book informations are taken from - https://thegreatestbooks.org/
+- The icons in the footer are taken from - https://fontawesome.com/

 ### Media
+- All images used except favicon and logos are taken from - https://unsplash.com/
+- Favicon and logos are taken from - https://www.brandcrowd.com/

-###
+### Other
+- Instructions on how to implement slideshow is taken from - https://www.w3schools.com/
+- Instructions on how design resbonsive navigation is taken from - https://stackoverflow.com/